-- The "2008-2017 U.S. v Oregon Management Agreement" (MA) provides specific fishery management guidelines for fall Chinook, steelhead and coho. - The allowable impact rate for combined treaty Indian and non-Indian fisheries is 45% of the URB run based on preseason forecasts (URB stock is the surrogate for SRW Chinook).
-This impact limit is allocated 30% for treaty Indian fisheries and 15% for non-Indian fisheries. - The escapement goal at Spring Creek Hatchery is 7,000 adult fall Chinook (BPH stock). - The management goal for adult fall Chinook at McNary Dam is 60,000 fish.

-- Non-Indian impacts to wild summer steelhead (Group A and B index) are limited to 2% during the fall season.
-Treaty Indian impacts are limited to 15% of the total Group B run. - The goal for upriver coho passage at Bonneville Dam is 50% of the ocean abundance. - The allowable exploitation rate (ER) for lower Columbia River (LCR) tule Chinook is 41% for ocean and Columbia River fisheries combined.
-The ER for in-river fisheries is expected to be 8.0%.
-A portion of the LRH component is used as a surrogate for LCR tules. - The allowable ER for LCN coho is 22.5% for ocean and Columbia River fisheries combined.
-The ER is expected to be 8.1% in Columbia River fisheries.
-Unmarked coho are used as a surrogate for LCN coho. - The escapement goal for LRWs in the North Fork Lewis River is 5,700 adult fish. - The broodstock goal for Big Creek Hatchery is 2,900 adult Chinook. - Impacts to Columbia River chum salmon are limited to 5% of the run. - Commission guidance allocates ESA impacts for SRW and LCR tule Chinook.
-Impacts available to non-Indian fisheries are shared 70% recreational and 30% commercial for both these stocks.
-LCR impacts are the most constraining and can limit the access to URBs. - Fall season non-Indian fisheries will be managed in accordance with the "2014 Non-Indian Columbia River Summer/Fall Fishery Allocation Agreement".
-This agreement was completed through the public North of Falcon (NOF) process, which includes input from recreational and commercial fishing constituents. - Included in the allocation agreement are season structures and catch expectations for sport and commercial fisheries.
-Based on this agreement, LRH impacts are shared 70% sport and 30% commercial and URB impacts are shared 38% sport and 62% commercial.
+- The "2008-2017 U.S. v Oregon Management Agreement" (MA) provides specific fishery management guidelines for fall Chinook, steelhead, and Coho. - The allowable impact rate for combined treaty Indian and non-Indian fisheries is 45% of the URB run based on preseason forecasts (URB stock is the surrogate for SRW Chinook).
+This impact limit is allocated 30% for treaty Indian fisheries and 15% for non-Indian fisheries. - The escapement goal at Spring Creek Hatchery is 7,000 adult fall Chinook (BPH stock). - The management goal for adult fall Chinook at McNary Dam is 60,000 fish. - The allowable impact to wild summer steelhead (Group A and Group B index) during the fall season is 2% for non-Indian fisheries and ttreaty Indian impacts are limited to 30% of the total Group B index. - The goal for upriver Coho passage at Bonneville Dam is 50% of the ocean abundance. - The allowable exploitation rate (ER) for lower Columbia River (LCR) tule Chinook is 41% for ocean and Columbia River fisheries combined.
+The ER for in-river fisheries is expected to be 8.7%.
+A portion of the LRH component is used as a surrogate for LCR tules. - The allowable ER for lower Columbia natural (LCN) Coho is 23% for ocean and Columbia River fisheries combined.
+The ER is expected to be 9.4% in Columbia River fisheries.
+Unmarked Coho are used as a surrogate for LCN Coho. - The escapement goal for LRWs in the North Fork Lewis River is 5,700 adult fish. - The broodstock goal for Big Creek Hatchery is 2,900 adult Chinook. - Impacts to Columbia River Chum are limited to 5% of the run. - Commission guidance allocates ESA impacts for SRW and LCR tule Chinook.
+Commercial fisheries are to be assigned no less than 30% of the impacts available to non-Indian fisheries for both these stocks and recreational fisheries are assigned no more than 70%.
+LCR tule impacts are the most constraining and can limit the access to URBs. - Fall season non-Indian fisheries will be managed in accordance with the "2015 Non-Indian Columbia River Summer/Fall Fishery Allocation Agreement".
+This agreement was completed through the North of Falcon (NOF) public process, which includes input from recreational and commercial fishing constituents. - Included in the allocation agreement are season structures and catch expectations for sport and commercial fisheries.
+Based on this agreement, LRH impacts are shared 70% sport and 30% commercial and URB impacts are shared 55% sport and 45% commercial.

-2014 NON-INDIAN FALL FISHERIES
+2015 NON-INDIAN FALL FISHERIES